talya403/PowerTrack-shoes/README.md

 ## 🚀 Deployment

 **The shoes are disgned to function outdoors.** Pressing the SOS button while the shoes are indoors or not exposed to the skys might cause the GPS to not calibrate or not to detect the shoes exact location.

+## 🙏 Acknowledgments

+Special thanks to Matan Divald and the Center for Nanoscience and Nanotechnology of the hebrew university, for helping us designing and 3D printing our electronics box and piezo sole.